MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 To download the tool: [SharePoint Migration Assessment Tool (SMAT)](https://www.microsoft.com/download/details.aspx?id=53598&amp;751be11f-ede8-5a0c-058c-2ee190a24fa6=True)

 >[!NOTE]
->The **SharePoint Migration Tool** is not available for users of Microsoft 365 operated by 21Vianet in China.
+>The **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
 It is also not available for users of Microsoft 365 with the German cloud using the data trustee, *German Telekom*.
 However, it is supported for users in Germany whose data location is not in the German datacenter.

 ## Related Topics